Please provide your zip code to see plans in your area.

 The bipartisan Action for Dental Health Act of 2018 has been applauded by consumer advocates and the dental industry as a step towards improving Americans’ oral health via a grant-based program, but it’s also controversial in that much of its focus is on improving education and awareness surrounding oral health, as opposed to actually increasing access to care (the legislation does include some measures that help to expand access to care, particularly for vulnerable populations).

 For seniors who have no dental coverage, a variety of programs can help them obtain dental care:

 So while there are programs available to help seniors obtain affordable dental care, in many cases, Medicare beneficiaries must pay out-of-pocket for their dental care, and many simply forgo dental treatments altogether.

-The ACA has substantially reformed our healthcare system, but dental coverage remains out of reach for many American adults, and that’s especially true for retirees who no longer have access to employer-sponsored insurance.
+The Affordable Care Act has substantially reformed our healthcare system, but dental coverage remains out of reach for many American adults.
+That’s especially true for retirees who no longer have access to employer-sponsored insurance.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates and open enrollment guide are regularly cited by media who cover health reform and by other health insurance experts.